 Rent a flat: Sometimes it’s more civilised – and cheaper – to have your own space, and be able to cook your own food.
 London is notoriously expensive for eating out, so renting a holiday flat could be a good option.
-Try Homeaway or Holidaylettings for hundreds of options.
+Try Homeaway for hundreds of options.

 Travelodge is a UK wide chain that offers some great deals on its London hotels (especially if you book in advance) – and they are expanding fast.
 Current locations include Tower Bridge, Covent Garden and Euston.